airqo-platform/AirQo-frontend/website/README.md

 #### Direnv

-Install `direnv` on your local machine, and set it up so it works in your shell.
+Install `direnv` on your local machine, & set it up so it works in your shell.
 These are the instructions for the (default) bash shell.
 If you're using a different shell, you probably know where to configure it for yours or the check the [direnv setup page](https://direnv.net/docs/hook.html) for your shell: